jbemmel/srl-self-organizing/README.md

 * Max number of spines/leaves/hosts-per-leaf in the topology
 * Whether to enable EVPN, and what model (symmetric/asymmetric IRB)
 * Whether to enable EVPN based auto provisioning of MC-LAGs (default: true)
-* Whether to use OSPFv3 or BGP Unnumbered (based on FRR agent)
+* Whether to use OSPFv3, ISIS, regular BGPv4 or BGP Unnumbered (based on FRR agent)

 ## Deploy lab
 ```